YohanLB09/azure-vm-network-analysis-part3-ICMP-traffic-analysis-NSGs/README.md

 -From here, you can directly move on to part 4 while leaving the Wireshark and PowerShell windows open; (link)

 -If you wish to end the lab without moving on to Part 4, close all opened windows and turn off the Windows VM session by clicking on the X on the upper bar.
-Additionally, make sure you stop or delete your VMs to avoid unnecessary costs and optimize resource usage.
+Additionally, make sure you stop or delete your VMs in Azure to avoid unnecessary costs and optimize resource usage.
 </p>
 <br />